Irish Passport Application

 - Bad legal record, most especially felony drug convictions

-If your passport is denied, you’ll get a message from the Passport Service stating the reasons why.
+If your passport application is denied, you’ll get a message from the Passport Service stating the reasons why.
 In some cases, you can appeal the decision.

 If your Irish passport is lost or stolen, you must immediately report to the Passport Service.
 The passport will be made invalid for travel.
 It’s also ideal that you report to the local police to protect against identity fraud.